the-events-calendar/tribe-common/readme.txt

 = [4.15.0] TBD =

-* Feature - Introducing new admin pages structure and updating the settings framework to have Settings in multiple pages.
+* Feature - Introducing new admin pages structure and updating the settings framework to have Settings on multiple pages.
 [ET-1335]

 = [4.14.16] 2022-03-15 =